Morning Drink Slashes Diabetes Risk 60%!

 But for today, I’m highlighting a drink that’s been on the “do not drink list” for too long… especially considering that drinking it can REDUCE your risk of prostate cancer, dementia, and heart disease.

-Now there’s a study showing it can lower your risk of diabetes, too.
+Because a study finds it can lower your risk of diabetes, too.

 Most days, when I sit down to write these health articles, I have a piping hot cup of coffee next to my computer.

 I don’t drink it to help wake me up (my body’s natural circadian rhythm and a good dose of morning sun do the trick for that).